nathan-anderson16/chip-8-toolkit/spec.md

 - vx, val (or val, vx)
 - vx, vy

-mov a, b: Move b into a
+mov a, b: Copy b into a
 - vx, val
 - vx, vy